Skip to main content

 2. Stress-Induced Inhibition ∞ Chronic stress and elevated cortisol can inhibit the enzymes responsible for converting progesterone into allopregnanolone.
 This means that even if progesterone levels appear adequate in the blood, the brain may not be effectively producing this crucial anxiolytic metabolite.
 This explains why individuals under high stress can experience anxiety despite seemingly normal hormone panels.

-This understanding reframes the use of in women.
+This understanding reframes the use of progesterone therapy in women.
 It is a method for restoring the brain’s own capacity to produce a powerful, endogenous anti-anxiety compound.
 Similarly, supporting the HPA axis and managing cortisol is essential for allowing this neurosteroid pathway to function optimally.

 Genetic Factors and Neurotransmitter Metabolism